Non-Prescription Cough Syrup with Codeine: What is Codeine?

 - Anxiety and Depression

-Codeine withdrawal symptoms aren’t life threatening, however you should seek help on how to treat them, as they can lead to further health issues.
+Codeine withdrawal symptoms aren’t life threatening, however one should seek help on how to treat them, as they can lead to further health issues.
 For example, diarrhea can lead to further dehydration which can cause fainting.

 Codeine withdrawal is usually quick to present itself, with symptoms becoming noticeable just a few hours after the last dose.
 Some of the mental symptoms, such as depression or anxiety, can last months and have been known to last up to a year after a user quits.